-The cells can be brought to life with the voices of the prisoners who were incarcerated there.
-The audio can be developed from available prison diaries and journals.
-Over time, even more high-tech media can be brought into play.
+The cells continue to be brought to life with pictures and voices of the prisoners who were incarcerated there.
+The audio has been developed from available prison diaries and journals.
+Over time, even more hightech media can be brought into play to enhance the visitor experience.